 One super-perfect way to encourage enviro-excellence is around food, and organic food helps Mother Earth by using fewer pesticides and less energy and creating less soil erosion and pollution.
 Over the past decade, organic has become much more available and less expensive.
 Companies like Thrive Market sell great organics for up to 50% off—direct to consumers!
 And, even Walmart now has tons of organic food!

 No need to be a fanatic, but it’s smart to do what you can when/where you can.
 A great place to start is with a visit to EWG (Environmental Working Group).
 Use their guidelines to prioritize which foods you buy organic:

-- Clean Fifteen: 15 foods that are okay to eat when conventionally grown (they have the least pesticide)
+- Clean Fifteen: 15 foods that are okay to eat when conventionally grown (they have the least pesticides)

-- Dirty Dozen: 12 foods that are best to buy organic (have the most pesticides)
+- Dirty Dozen: 12 foods that are best to buy organic (they have the most pesticides)

 Reusable cloth totes that fold into backpacks or purses

 Reusable containers or lunchboxes.
 Check out these from Planet Box or these cuties from HealthNut Shop that are made of rice husk!
 And SoYoung non-toxic linen cooler bags are available on Amazon (and The Good Planet Company online and in Canada; at Sweet Elephants in Australia)

-4. When a reusable products aren’t an option (like for airplane trips where you don’t want to be stuck lugging empty containers), use waxed paper sandwich baggies instead of plastic ones, like these from LunchSkins.
+- When reusable products aren’t an option (like for airplane trips where you don’t want to be stuck lugging empty containers), use waxed paper sandwich baggies instead of plastic ones, like these from LunchSkins.
 Extra benefit: They’re compostable and recyclable!

-5. Little kids frequently don’t finish their food.
+- Little kids frequently don’t finish their food.
 Instead of aluminum or plastic wrap, consider using beeswax fabric covers.
 (You can make your own with this tutorial—a fun DIY activity to do with your kids!)
 If you have to use plastic wrap, make sure it does not contain “vinyl” or “PVC.”
-Those have been shown to be hormone disrupting chemicals.
+Those have been shown to be hormone-disrupting chemicals.

-6. As a special present, buy a reusable water bottle for your kids.
+- As a special present, buy a reusable water bottle for your kids.
 Let them pick out their own, and write their name on it or go all out and decorate it.
-It’s best to buy only stainless steel or glass (silicone wrapped for safety), not plastic.
+It’s best to buy only stainless steel or glass (silicone-wrapped for safety), not plastic.
 Added bonus: You’ll save money when you no longer have to buy overpriced water on outings!